 1. Use Blinds and Curtains to Block Heat

-These will help keep the sun’s rays from heating your home, keeping it cool and ensuring that there is no need to use the air conditioner, so you do not feel like you are too hot for an extended period.
-With these, you can naturally cool your house during summer while saving energy and being gentle to the environment.
+To keep a house cool in summer, close your blind more often, especially during the windows to north and west-the hottest is the hottest there.
+This trick is very easy to employ and will significantly reduce indoor temperature.
+For even better results, consider obtaining block-out curtains.
+These will help the sun’s rays heat your home, keep it cool and ensure that there is no need to use air conditioner, so you do not feel that you are too hot for an extended duration.
+With these, you can naturally cool your home during summer while saving energy and being soft for the environment.

 2. Maximize Fan Efficiency for Cooling